 A. Candidate can choose any one of the two options to take the test: Paper Based Test or Computer Based Test.

-Q.3: What are the test dates and timings of the test?
+Q.3: What are the MAT exam dates and timings?

 A. The Paper Based Test is being conducted on the first Sunday of the February, May, September and December from 1000-1230 hours.
 Whereas the Computer Based Test is being conducted from Saturday onwards (6 days after the Paper Based Test date) and in different Time slots.

-Q.4: How many MIs participate in MAT?
+Q.4: How many MIs participate in MAT Exam?
 Do they keep on changing or remain the same?
 Is there a same admission criterion for each & every Institute?
 Are they recognized, by AICTE?
 Do they have hostel facility?
 What about the total fee?

 A. The number of participating MI’s may vary.
 The number of MI’s keeps on changing from test to test.
 Admission criteria for every institute are different.
 All MIs participating in MAT are either AICTE, DEC approved, University affiliated College, University Department.
 For further information you may contact the MIs/Universities of your choice.
 The list of various MIs/Universities is available in MAT bulletin along with the admission notification.
 It may be worth while to go through the brochure of the MIs for detailed information.